cloud-gov/cg-site/content/docs/getting-started/one-off-tasks.md

 - /getting-started/cf-ssh/
 ---

-There are a couple of ways to run one-off tasks in cloud.gov's version of Cloud Foundry.
 The most reliable way to do one-off tasks is by deploying a short-lived app.
 If you need to perform deeper inspection of how your application is running you may want to [use SSH]({{< relref "docs/apps/using-ssh.md" >}}) instead.

 ## Disclaimers